Bill Walton Suggests UCLA Should Look to Barack Obama as Next Basketball Coach

 What type of characteristics does Bill Walton think UCLA should look for in their next coach?
 "Barack Obama" (via @espn) https://t.co/aegb8OYuhB

 Former United States President Barack Obama is an ardent basketball fan who plays pickup hoops.
-He filled out men's and women's Division I NCAA tournament brackets every season on ESPN while in the Oval Office.
+He filled out men's and women's Division I NCAA tournament brackets on ESPN in the Oval Office.

 Obama's brother-in-law, Craig Robinson, was also the head coach at Brown and Oregon State for eight seasons.
 He is now the New York Knicks' vice president of player development and G League operations.

-Obama does have eight years of experience as the 44th President of the United States, but people with basketball-coaching experience have a better shot despite Walton's wishes.
+Obama does have eight years of experience as the 44th President of the United States, but basketball coaches have a better shot despite Walton's wishes.

 Walton isn't immune to making off-the-beaten-path comments, as noted by Charles Curtis of For the Win and Colin Warren-Hicks of the Herald-Sun.